Aeurias/NadeshikoSlimeVR/README.md

 ### Cases
-For 3D Print case ordering, head over to [JLC3DP](https://jlc3dp.com/3d-printing-quote) and upload the .stl files for each model, including the tops/body and bases/endcaps etc. One case comes in two parts, so make sure you upload both halfs.
-Then use the settings below on the order page and set the quanity of each part to the number of trackers you are building:
+For 3D Print case ordering, head over to [JLC3DP](https://jlc3dp.com/3d-printing-quote) and upload the .stl files for each model, including the top/body and base/end cap etc. One case comes in two parts, so make sure you upload both halves.
+Then use the settings below on the order page and set the quantity of each part to the number of trackers you are building:

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Main/3D%20Print%20STL/OrderingCases.png"  alt="Ordering"/>